maphew/zadam-trilium-wiki/Code notes.md

 ## Extra languages

 Trilium supports syntax highlighting for many languages, but by default displays only some of them (to reduce number of items).
-If you want to add some unlisted supported language, you can use [[Script API]]:
+If you want to add some unlisted supported language, you can add them by creating new frontend JavaScript code note and using [[Script API]]:

 ```javascript
 const codeMimeTypes = api.getDefaultCodeMimeTypes();